mlcommons/ck-mlops/README.md

 Windows: [![Windows Build status](https://ci.appveyor.com/api/projects/status/4ry307jh6tks9dg9?svg=true)](https://ci.appveyor.com/project/gfursin/ai)

+*There are numerous CK components spread across numerous GitHub repositories.
+Based on the feedback from the community, we have created this repository to collect all main CK components related to AI and ML Systems in one place.
+These components are also uploaded to the cKnowledge.io platform to ensure the stability of public CK workflows!*

 A collection of portable workflows, automation actions and reusable artifacts for AI and ML systems in the [CK format](https://arxiv.org/pdf/2011.01149.pdf):

 * CK modules with automation actions: [[dev](https://github.com/ctuning/ai/tree/main/module)] [[stable](https://github.com/ctuning/ck/tree/master/ck/repo/module)]